Gilles Chiasson

-Gilles Chiasson (born November 1, 1966) is an American producer, director, composer, writer and actor.
-While he first came to prominence as an actor, particularly in the original cast of the Tony Award and Pulitzer Prize winning RENT, Chiasson went on to work in film and television development, then theater administration and operations, and now works in education.
-He currently lives in Los Angeles, California, with his wife Sherri Parker Lee and their two sons.
-He works in the administration of the Santa Monica-Malibu School District.
+Gilles Chiasson (born November 1, 1966) is an American producer, director, composer, writer, actor, and arts administrator.
+While he first came to prominence as an actor, particularly in the original cast of the Tony Award and Pulitzer Prize winning RENT, Chiasson went on to work in film and television development, then education, and now theater administration and operations.
+He currently lives in Los Angeles, California, with his wife Sherri Parker Lee and their two sons and works as Director of the Haugh Performing Arts Center (HPAC) on the campus of Citrus College.

 Early life

-Chiasson was born in Muskegon, Michigan.
-His parents are Dr. Tony Chiasson, a retired anesthesiologist, and Claire Chiasson, the founder and former headmistress of Michigan Dunes Montessori.
+Chiasson was born in Muskegon, Michigan to Dr. Tony Chiasson, an anesthesiologist, and Claire Chiasson, the founder and former headmistress of Michigan Dunes Montessori.
 Both are French Canadian.
 He is the youngest of five children.
 He attended Mona Shores Public Schools.
-He received a Bachelor of Fine Arts (with High Distinction) from The School of Music at the University of Michigan.
+He received a Bachelor of Fine Arts (with High Distinction) from the School of Music, Theatre, and Dance at the University of Michigan.